Last updated 20th April 2021

-Where this Policy refers to ‘personal data’ it is referring to data about you from which you could be identified – such as your name, your date of birth, your contact details and even your IP address.
+Where this Policy refers to ‘personal data’ it is referring to data about you from which you could be identified – such as your name, your date of birth, your contact details and even (where combined with other data) your IP address.

 What types of data we collect from you when you use the Website or App

 The personal data we collect from you may include:

 - Identity Data which may include your name, date of birth and gender.

 - Contact Data which includes your e-mail address, work address, work e-mail address and delivery address.

 - Technical Data which includes your IP address, your login data and browser type and version.

 - Usage Data which includes information about how you use the Websites.